 We develop therapeutic cells and technologies to treat dry age-related macular degeneration (dry AMD).

 If you are over 50, and suffer from dry AMD (dry form, age-related macular degeneration), you may be eligible to join our clinical trial using RPE cell transplantation to treat dry AMD.
 Please see our clinical trial sign up page.
-(Note: This sign up page is in Hebrew, but can be translated to English in the Chrome browser.
-An English version will be available soon.)

 A cell type called the retinal pigmented epithelial cell (RPE) supports and nourishes the retina in the healthy eye.
 In patients with age-related macular degeneration (AMD), the RPE cells are damaged or die, leading to the loss of central vision.
 AMD is the leading cause of blindness over the age of 55, affecting over nine million people in the United States alone.
 There is no cure for AMD at present.
 The most promising future therapy is the replacement of the layer of damaged RPE cells that normally support and nourish the retina.